-Your student-friendly, budget-friendly guide to this lively Floridian city.
+Your budget-friendly city guide to Tampa, a gorgeous and lively Floridian city.

-For college students seeking a stunning and adventure-filled city to explore, put Tampa, Florida on your bucket list.
+For anyone seeking a stunning and adventure-filled city to explore, put Tampa, Florida on your bucket list.

 Another way to enjoy Tampa is to bask in the gorgeous sunny weather.

 Visit Bayshore Boulevard, the world’s longest-running sidewalk, to walk, run, or bike along the sparkling waters of Tampa Bay.

 Another lovely walking route is the Riverwalk, which stretches along the Hillsborough River and weaves through the skyscrapers of Downtown.